PhoenixTales/wiki.gothicarchive.org/locations.md

 - created and owned by _Miner's Association_ of _Free Camp_, and located directly under it
 - under constant risk of invasion by _Old Camp_
   - in alpha 0.56c, _Ore Barons_ admit that early and openly: `In reality, we are entitled to the Free Mine.
 This situation will be remedied in the foreseeable future` (`Inf_Ebr_FM`)
-- it is under protection of both _Mercenaries Of New Camp_ and of _Templars Of The Sect_
+- it is under protection of both _Guards Of New Camp_ and of _Templars Of The Sect_
   - `Our Templars are in the Free Mine every day, guarding it from attacks from the Old Camp.` (`Inf_Gur_FM`)
   - `Whatever may come, the Free Mine will receive protection from us` (`Inf_Kdw_FM`)
   - `We deliver ore to the New Camp and in return we receive protection against the Ore Barons and their Mercenary henchmen.` (`Inf_Sfb_NL`)